IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 *ANY Secure Client* and *ANY Secure Server* represent abstractions of any client/server actor grouped with an **ATNA Secure Node** or an **ATNA Secure Application** supporting the **ATX: FHIR Feed Option**, defined in [RESTful ATNA Supplement](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_RESTful-ATNA.pdf).
 Where *ANY Secure Client* and *ANY Secure Server* are involved in some communication that is an auditable event described in this Implementation Guide and for which some AuditEvent pattern is defined.
 The AuditEvent patterns defined here will be created and recorded (ITI-20) by the *Secure Node* or *Secure Application* that is grouped within the diagramed *ANY Secure Client* and the *ANY Secure Server*.

 The double recording enables forensic analysis to detect failures better.
-Both audit events recorded will be different as the the AuditEvent.source would identify the actor recording the event.
-Some actors will be able to populate the AuditEvent pattern given more fully, the lack of an element being populated is not a defect but rather indicates that the actor did not have access to that data.
+Both audit events recorded will be different as the AuditEvent.source would identify the actor recording the event.
+Some actors will be able to populate the AuditEvent pattern given more fully, the lack of an element being populated is not a defect, but rather indicates that the actor did not have access to that data.

 ## 1:52.1 BasicAudit Actors and Content